Artificial Intelligence Models

 - LLMs are helpful when you want the output/result and don’t need to do the work yourself (e.g: going to the gym doesn’t work if the weights are automatically lifted).

-- Personal communication and writing as trust and self expression.
+- Personal communication and writing as trust and self-expression.
 Rewriting with LLMs changes meaning, blurs authorship, erodes voice.

 - Build complex tacit knowledge you’ll need for navigating the world in the future.